Locally optimal measurement-based quantum feedback with application to multi-qubit entanglement generation: Continuous measurement with locally optimal feedback

+At the end of the next time step $t+2dt$, the feedback controller then computes $\theta^*$ based on this unconditioned averaged state $\bar{\rho}_{t+dt}$ instead of based on $\rho_{t+dt}$.
+Iterating this procedure results in replacing $\rho$ by $\bar{\rho}$ in Eq.~\eqref{eqn:optimal_coefficient}.
+The state $\bar{\rho}_t$ along the evolution is then understood as an averaged state.
+It has deterministic dynamics, as can be seen by averaging over, (\textit{i.e.}, dropping, since $\langle dW \rangle =0$) the terms proportional to $dW$ in the second order expansion Eq.~\eqref{eqn:WM}.
+This allows efficient simulation of an arbitrary ASLO feedback protocol by a single trajectory.
+The feedback protocol is now essentially Markovian, since the dependence on the previous measurement history has been removed by the averaging.

+The averaging procedure in Eq.~\eqref{eqn:ASLO_output_state} is a mathematical step that corresponds exactly to the averaging over trajectories with different measurement records and hence over quantum noise histories that is done in an experiment.
+The feedback unitary characterized by $A_1(t)$ and $A_2(t)$ for the averaged state can then be applied to any individual realization of the state at each instant.
+This provides significant advantages for experimental implementation, since the functions $A_1(t)$ and $A_2(t)$ can be pre-calculated efficiently with the same procedure as for the TEA approach above but using a single calculated trajectory for $\bar{\rho}(t)$, and the resulting feedback operation applied to each experimental trajectory without the need for real-time state estimation.

-Although the general optimization formalism above has been illustrated using fidelity with respect to a desired target state as the cost function, it could straight-forwardly be applied to other linear cost functions.
-Going beyond linear protocols, appendix \ref{app:non-markovian} shows how entanglement measures can be used as cost functions, with a protocol to generate the 3-qubit GHZ state by optimizing the 3-tangle.
-This necessitates significant differences in the protocol, since the cost function is not only nonlinear but also invariant under local unitaries.
+Finally, we note that although the general optimization formalism above has been illustrated using fidelity with respect to a desired target state as the cost function, it can straight-forwardly be applied to other cost functions that are linear in $\rho$, such as the expectation value of an operator.
+In addition, one can also go beyond linear protocols to consider alternative cost functions based on entanglement measures.

+In the next two sections we apply the PaQS protocol to $N$-qubit Dicke states (section~\ref{sec:W}) and to $N$-qubit GHZ states (section~\ref{sec:GHZ}).
+These two canonical examples of entangled $N$-qubit states are simple generalizations of the 2-qubit Bell states.
+For simplicity, we shall employ perfect measurement efficiency, $\eta = 1$, in all simulations throughout the rest of this paper, although the theory described in this section is valid also for inefficient measurements with $\eta < 1$.